radoslavraynov/Thesis/README.md

 You can compile each of the chapters separately using your favorite TeX editor/compiler.
 To incorporate the changes in the thesis, run `make add` before compiling `thesis.tex` You can also do this running `make pdf`.
-Run `make clean` to get rid of all LaTeX produced files.
+Run `make clean` to get rid of all LaTeX produced files, except for the pdf files.